Sedona Weekend Itinerary: Best Things to Do in Sedona

 Sedona is located in northern Arizona, a two hour drive north of Phoenix.
-The best way to get to Sedona is to fly into Phoenix Sky Harbor International Airport (PHX) and rent a car to drive to Sedona.
+The best way to get to Sedona is to fly into Phoenix Airport (PHX) and rent a car to drive to Sedona.
 You will need a car during your time in Sedona to get to the hiking trails and restaurants, and it will be much cheaper to reserve the rental car ahead of time on Discover Cars from Phoenix.
 The drive from Phoenix to Sedona is beautiful since as you go up in elevation the landscape drastically changes.

-You can start planning your trip to Sedona by finding the best flight deals to Phoenix on Skyscanner.
+Start booking your trip to Sedona by finding the best flight deals to Phoenix on Skyscanner.

 Where to Stay in Sedona